 Most commercial fishers dive for sea urchins and turban shells using surface supplied compressed air (hookah).
 Because the catch is taken manually, there is no by-catch of other species.

-Fishing for sea urchins is generally constrained to that part of the year when the roe is well developed.
+Fishing for sea urchins is generally undertaken when the roe is well developed.
 Purple urchins are harvested primarily from October to March when the quality of their roe is best.
 Red urchins have an extended spawning period (from February to October) and specimens with firm roe of marketable volume and quality are found year round.
 Turban shells are harvested year round for their fleshy foot.
 A minimum legal length of shell has been set for the Sydney turban snail (Turbo torquatus) and Military turban snail (Turbo militaris).

 A number of the fishing sub-regions have been closed to commercial SUTS fishing since 1994 to provide reference points for stock assessment purposes and as refugia.
 Following concerns about potential over harvesting, a total allowable commercial catch for red sea urchins of 60 tonnes per year has been in effect since 2002.

 A Total Allowable Commercial Catch (TACC) for Red Urchin is set each year by the statutory and independent Total Allowable Fishing Committee.
 The TACC is proportionately allocated to each fishing business holding a sea urchin endorsement in the fishery.

 A nominal TACC of 30 tonnes has been set for the 2023 fishing period (1 January to 31 December 2023) as determined by the Total Allowable Fishing Committee.
 The Committee’s report contains further detail regarding assessment and the determination.

 Regional catch limits and a commercial minimum size limit commenced in October 2019 to promote sustainable harvest and to reduce the risk of localised depletion of red sea urchin stocks.